alisaifee/limits/doc/source/storage.rst

 Memcached
 ---------

 Requires the location of the memcached server(s).
 As such the parameters is a comma separated list of :code:`{host}:{port}` locations such as :code:`memcached://localhost:11211` or :code:`memcached://localhost:11211,localhost:11212,192.168.1.1:11211` etc... or a path to a unix domain socket such as :code:`memcached:///var/tmp/path/to/sock`

 Depends on: :pypi:`pymemcache`

 Memcached on Google App Engine
 ------------------------------

 .. deprecated:: 2.0

 Requires that you are working in the GAE SDK and have those API libraries available.

 :code:`gaememcached://`

 Redis
 -----

 Requires the location of the redis server and optionally the database number.
 :code:`redis://localhost:6379` or :code:`redis://localhost:6379/n` (for database `n`).

 If the redis server is listening over a unix domain socket you can use :code:`redis+unix:///path/to/sock` or :code:`redis+unix:///path/to/socket?db=n` (for database `n`).

 If the database is password protected the password can be provided in the url, for example :code:`redis://:foobared@localhost:6379` or :code:`redis+unix//:foobered/path/to/socket` if using a UDS..

 Depends on: :pypi:`redis`

 Redis over SSL
 --------------

 The official Redis client :pypi:`redis` supports redis connections over SSL with the scheme You can add ssl related parameters in the url itself, for example:
 :code:`rediss://localhost:6379/0?ssl_ca_certs=./tls/ca.crt&ssl_keyfile=./tls/client.key`.

 Depends on: :pypi:`redis`

 Redis with Sentinel
 -------------------

 Requires the location(s) of the redis sentinal instances and the `service-name` that is monitored by the sentinels.
 :code:`redis+sentinel://localhost:26379/my-redis-service`
 or :code:`redis+sentinel://localhost:26379,localhost:26380/my-redis-service`.

- If the database is password protected the password can be provided in the url, for example :code:`redis+sentinel://:sekret@localhost:26379/my-redis-service`
+If the sentinel is password protected the username and/or password can be provided in the url, for example  :code:`redis+sentinel://:sekret@localhost:26379/my-redis-service`

+When authentication details are provided in the url they will be used for both the sentinel and as connection arguments for the underlying redis nodes managed by the sentinel.

+If you need fine grained control it is recommended to use the additional :paramref:`~limits.storage.storage_from_string.options` arguments.
+More details can be found in the API documentation for :class:`~limits.storage.RedisSentinelStorage` (or the aysnc version: :class:`~limits.aio.storage.RedisSentinelStorage`).

 Depends on: :pypi:`redis`

 Redis Cluster
 -------------

 Requires the location(s) of the redis cluster startup nodes (One is enough).
 :code:`redis+cluster://localhost:7000`
 or :code:`redis+cluster://localhost:7000,localhost:7001`

 Depends on: :pypi:`redis-py-cluster`

 MongoDB
 -------

 Requires the location(s) of a mongodb installation using the uri schema described by the `Mongodb URI Specification <https://github.com/mongodb/specifications/blob/master/source/uri-options/uri-options.rst>`_

 Examples:

   - Local instance: ``mongodb://localhost:27017/``
   - Instance with SSL: ``mongodb://mymongo.com/?tls=true``
   - Local instance with SSL & self signed/invalid certificate: ``mongodb://localhost:27017/?tls=true&tlsAllowInvalidCertificates=true``

 Depends on: :pypi:`pymongo`

 Async Storage
 =============